Junify/junify.github.io/README.md

 - sales/ : For sales

 ## Rules
+- Make directory under the top directory with customer's name
-- Please use YYYYMMDD_[something] for identifying purpose of each directory.
+- Use YYYYMMDD_[something] for identifying purpose of each directory under the customer's directory